-- 1. The trial court shall conduct a physical inventory of all court assets and equipment on a periodic basis.
+- 1. The trial court must conduct a physical inventory of all court assets and equipment on a periodic basis.
 An annual inventory is recommended.
-An inventory must be performed no less than every three years.35 - 2.
-The inventory count recorded at each unit or location shall be reconciled against the asset records.
-Variances shall be investigated and resolved.
-Unexplained losses or missing items shall be reported to the fiscal officer or another designated employee. - 3.
+An inventory must be performed no less than every three years.2 - 2.
+The inventory count recorded at each unit or location must be reconciled against the asset records.
+Variances must be investigated and resolved.
+Unexplained losses or missing items must be reported to the fiscal officer or another designated employee. - 3.
 Written approval must be obtained from the fiscal officer or other designated employee before adjusting any asset records.